Onkobioloogia/Genoomiterviklikkus/index.Rmd

 ***=pnotes

-- Asymmetric cell division: each stem cell generates one daughter stem cell and one daughter destined to differentiate.
+- Asymmetric cell division: each stem cell generates one daughter stem cell and one daughter destined to differentiate
 - **Population strategies**.
 A population strategy provides dynamic control over the balance between stem cells and differentiated cells — a capacity that is necessary for repair after injury or disease.
-In this scheme, stem cells are defined by their 'potential' to generate both stem cells and differentiated daughters, rather than their actual production of a stem cell and a differentiated cell at each division.
+In this scheme, stem cells are defined by their 'potential' to generate both stem cells and differentiated daughters, rather than their actual production of a stem cell and a differentiated cell at each division
-- c, Symmetric cell division: each stem cell can divide symmetrically to generate either two daughter stem cells or two differentiated cells.
+- c, Symmetric cell division: each stem cell can divide symmetrically to generate either two daughter stem cells or two differentiated cells
-- d, Combination of cell divisions: each stem cell can divide either symmetrically or asymmetrically.
+- d, Combination of cell divisions: each stem cell can divide either symmetrically or asymmetrically

 ---
 ## DNA kahjustuste vältimise strateegiad tüvirakkudes